impredator/dharma2018/README.md

-# We are Dharma Java Developer
+# We are Dharma Java Developers
 ### We are in xi'an